Best Hadoop Use Cases in Eight Industries

 - Restaurants can match online profile data with self-service reservation check-in and match preferences regarding seating and service as part of the self-service experience

-- Customers get more personalized service by typically maintaining their own online profiles, including preferences and payment options
+- Customers get more personalized service by typically maintaining their online profiles, including preferences and payment options

-The American hotel chain Denihan uses IBM Big Data Analytics software to maximize profit and revenue across their 3.450 rooms by combing their own data sets and data from review sites, blogs and social network website.
+The American hotel chain Denihan uses IBM Big Data Analytics software to maximize profit and revenue across their 3.450 rooms by combing their own data sets and data from review sites, blogs, and social network websites.
 By understanding the likes and dislikes of their guests, they optimize their offerings and adjust the room rates accordingly.
 This has allowed Denihan New York hotels to double the room rate by 2013.

 LOGISTICS AND SUPPLY CHAIN